Rootstock Logo

 Organic Valley provides a predictable, stable pay price to farmers, and Nate and Katie agree that they may have a hard time feeding the family if they farmed conventionally.
 Other Organic Valley farmers also live in the area, providing a useful support system when farm questions arise.

 It’s been at least 10 years since another farm operated in their town.
 In fact, in the past 10 years, Maine lost nearly half of its dairy farms.
-There are now only 141 dairy farms in Maine, according to the Maine Department of Agriculture, Conservation and Foresty.
+There are now only 141 dairy farms in Maine, according to the Maine Department of Agriculture, Conservation and Forestry.

 Edith Webb Clark blows on a handful of flower petals